samiurprapon/BeesVsPanda/README.md

 ## Acknowledgements
 * This codebase is heavily borrowed from [Shaynur Akash](https://www.facebook.com/shaynur.akash.3).
-* Special thanks for [Rahat Anwar](https://www.facebook.com/rahat.anwar.5) for giving me this code to enhance, clean and format.
+* Special thanks to [Rahat Anwar](https://www.facebook.com/rahat.anwar.5) for giving me this code to enhance, clean, and format.

 ## License
 This project is licensed under [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).